 Read the Original Save Stonehenge Article

-In early 2003 we received this update from the Save Stonehenge Alliance:
+This is the latest update from the Save Stonehenge Alliance:

 (We have edited this text from the original email in order for it work on the web)